One of the major barriers that the financially challenged might have is affording education.

 Lynda.com is considered one of the more reputable online sources of online education or e-learning.

-This is why I was so happy to find out that most of us can get Lynda.com for free.
+This is why I was so happy to find out and share with you that most of us can actually get Lynda.com for free.

 If it wasn’t for what I’m about to show you, you might have to pay these prices:

 So if you’re struggling financially, that’s a huge financial barrier.

 But if you are lucky enough, your local library offers you free access to learn from Lynda.com from your own home.

 And the good thing is that most libraries across the United States and Canada offer this by simply getting a free library card.
 It’s the most legwork you should have to do.

 Does Your Library Offer Free Access to Lynda.com?

 When I was searching to find out if my library had it, I simply searched for my library name and free lynda.com.

 For example: ‘Kitchener public library’ + lynda.com